-Each of our Named Executive Officers is entitled to certain payments and benefits in the event his employment terminates under specified circumstances as described in the applicable agreement.
+Each of our Named Executive Officers, other than Mr. Abrams who entered into a Transition and Retirement Agreement with the Company on May 9, 2018 as described below, is entitled to certain payments and benefits in the event his employment terminates under specified circumstances as described in the applicable agreement.
 In exchange for these payments and benefits, each Named Executive Officer, other than Mr. Werth, whose agreement is governed by California law, is restricted from competing with the Company during and following his termination of employment for a twelve-month period.
 In addition, RSU agreements with our Named Executive Officers, or in Mr. Werth's case, solely with respect to certain of his RSU agreements, provide for acceleration of vesting in the event the executive's employment is terminated without cause or the executive resigns for good reason within 24 months after a change-in-control.
 The severance and change-in-control provisions are designed to be competitive in the marketplace, to provide security for our Named Executive Officers in the event that we are acquired and his respective position is impacted and to provide an incentive for the Named Executive Officer to stay with us through such a change-in-control event.
 These provisions are also intended to protect us from competitive harm, by compensating our Named Executive Officers for agreeing to substantial non-compete provisions after employment termination.
 See "Executive Compensation Tables - Potential Payments Upon Termination or Change-in-Control" for more information about these agreements.